-- CMS will assist C-O in scheduling the following appointments: - o History & Physical with PCP to review need for opiate therapy - o Chronic Pain Assessment with BHC Pharmacologic assessment/education with integrated pharmacist - After completion of appointments, ICT will review C-Os case and determine if opiate therapy would be beneficial.
-If so, - o PCP will determine appropriate dosage, starting with the lowest rational dose, refill frequency, etc. - o ICT will develop a WCP and a Controlled Medication Opioid Agreement outlining additional treatment recommendations, refill, U-Tox schedule, etc. - o C-O will review WCP and Controlled Medication Opioid Agreement with provider.
-Signed copies will go into the chart and be given to C-O - o Responsibilities are determined by ICT and C-O and outlined in WCP - If C-O transfers to a new PCP and is already on maintenance therapy, the new PCP has the right to adjust the medications and/or change the goals/steps outlined in the WCP in conversation with the C-O.
+- · CMS will assist C-O in scheduling the following appointments: - o History & Physical with PCP to review need for opiate therapy - o Chronic Pain Assessment with BHC - $Pharmacologic \ assessment/education \ with \ integrated \ pharmacist$ - After completion of appointments, ICT will review C-Os case and determine if opiate therapy would be beneficial.
+If so, - PCP will determine appropriate dosage, starting with the lowest rational dose, refill frequency, etc. - o ICT will develop a WCP and a Controlled Medication Agreement outlining additional treatment recommendations, refill, U-Tox schedule, etc. - C-O will review WCP and Controlled Medication Agreement with provider.
+Signed copies will go into the chart and be given to C-O - o Responsibilities are determined by ICT and C-O and outlined in WCP - · If C-O transfers to a new PCP and is already on maintenance therapy, the new PCP has the right to adjust the medications and/or change the goals/steps outlined in the WCP in conversation with the C-O.

-IF C-O PANEL TRANSFER IS APPROVED, THE OLD CONTROLLED MEDICATION AGREEMENT IS VOID.
-A NEW CONTROLLED MEDICATION AGREEMENT COULD BE SIGNED WITH THE NEW PROVIDER IF THE DECISION IS MADE TO CONTINUE OPIATE THERAPY.
+IF C-O PANEL TRANSFERS THE OLD CONTROLLED MEDICATION AGREEMENT IS VOID.
+A NEW CONTROLLED MEDICATION AGREEMENT IS SIGNED WITH THE NEW PROVIDER IF THE DECISION IS MADE TO CONTINUE OPIATE THERAPY.